 Index of Accessible University Pages

-- View the inaccessible home page - This page demonstrates common web accessibility issues using the fictitious AU home page.
+- Before - This inaccessible page demonstrates common web accessibility issues using the fictitious AU home page.
 See how many web accessibility problems you can identify.
 NOTE: Since the purpose of this page is to demonstrate inaccessible web design, certain features are inherently inaccessible to some groups of users.

-- View an accessible home page - This is a modified version of the Accessible University home page, with all the accessibility issues fixed.
+- After - This accessible page is a modified version of the Before page, with all accessibility issues fixed.

 Additional Files for Demonstrating Document Accessibility